Pale Waves - My Mind Makes Noises

-As for why it has become such an epic earworm, there’s one clear answer: precedent.
-Anyone with ears—and the band itself—has linked the album’s sound back to late 80s and early 90s music from bands like The Cure and The Primitives, along with a smattering of Simple Minds, ABC, Depeche Mode, Pet Shop Boys, New Order, and more.
-That’s literally the soundtrack to my formative teenage years and the foundation of my musical taste, so it’s no surprise that a new band borrowing from that sound would have my full attention.
-On top of that, the music adds a lot of modern pop elements—colorful layers, stronger hooks, and punchier beats than its inspirations—turning it into an even more compelling sound.
-Honestly, I hear as much Madonna in some of the music as I do Robert Smith, and that’s not a bad thing!
-The production is just phenomenal; broad and deep on the low end, and crisp and tingling on the high end, and bubbling with texture everywhere in-between.
+As for why it’s become such an epic earworm, there’s one clear answer: precedent.
+Anyone with ears—and the band itself—has linked the album’s sound back to late 80s and early 90s music from bands like The Cure and The Primitives, along with a smattering of Simple Minds, ABC, Depeche Mode, New Order, and more.
+That’s literally the soundtrack to my formative teenage years and the foundation of my musical taste, so it’s no surprise that a new band borrowing from that era would have my full attention.
+On top of that, the music adds a lot of modern pop elements—colorful layers, indelible hooks, and punchier beats than its inspirations—that turn it into an even more compelling sound.
+Honestly, I hear as much Madonna in some of the music as I do Robert Smith, and that’s a strangely pleasing mixture.
+The production is just phenomenal; broad and deep on the low end, crisp and tingling on the high end, and bubbling with texture everywhere in-between.
 The whole thing is sonically gorgeous, and I just can’t stop listening.

 There’s also the band’s image, which is hard to overlook.
-Every video and photo invariably focuses on vocalist Heather Baron-Gracie and her classic goth look, which is both an obvious and perfect compliment to the album’s influences.
+Every video and photo invariably focuses on frontwoman Heather Baron-Gracie and her classic goth look, which is both an obvious and perfect compliment to the album’s influences.
 Ciàra—the drummer—also sports a serious goth aesthetic.
-It’s an interesting thing, because not everyone thinks the music matches the “look” (not that it has to—I mean, take The Cure and “Friday I’m In Love” or any of their other bubbly bangers as Exhibit A—but certain people are wired toward certain expectations).
-So, depending on who you ask, there’s a perceived mismatch between the band’s look and the actual music (e.g. “This looks like Lydia Deetz singing Taylor Swift!”).
+It’s an interesting choice, because not everyone thinks the music matches the “look” (not that it has to—I mean, take The Cure and “Friday I’m In Love” or any of their other bubbly bangers as Exhibit A—but certain people are wired toward certain expectations).
+So, depending on who you ask, there’s a perceived mismatch between the band’s style and the musical style (e.g. “This looks like Lydia Deetz singing Taylor Swift!”).
 Subverting expectations is so fun, and I love this kind of juxtaposition (and a good 80s fashion homage).

 Lyrics are a crapshoot.
 Some music doesn’t prompt me to pay much attention, and other music makes them impossible to ignore.
 This music got me listening pretty intently to what it had to say.
-There’s a lyrical vein running through many of the songs that has been hard to square up, and gave me pause when I first ran across the album.
-As it progresses to its center, the vein thickens to reveal increasingly raw material: a bittersweet cocktail of regret, rejection, insecurity, mental health, self-esteem, and loss—mostly veiled by a glittering sheen and bouncing beat, but sometimes laid bare.
-There are lighter themes on the way down and out of that intense center, too, but the serious stuff weighs heavily.
+There’s a lyrical vein running through many of the songs that I honestly found unsettling, and made me hesitate to keep listening.
+As the album progresses to its center, the vein thickens to reveal increasingly raw material: a bittersweet mélange of regret, rejection, insecurity, mental health, self-esteem, and loss—mostly veiled by a glittering sheen and bouncing beat, but sometimes laid bare.
+There’s lighter material on the way down and out of that intense center, too, but the serious stuff weighs heavily, at least for me.

-There are only two or three albums that I would classify as pivotal—music that happened to coincide with a time of personal transformation, tumbling me into new currents and tinting my life a different color after listening.
-I absolutely did not expect this relatively obscure, flawed, yet charming pop record to be one of those, suddenly pushing up a mountain in the middle of my life, overshadowing everything.
+There are only two or three albums in my life that I would classify as pivotal: music that happened to coincide with a time of personal transformation, tumbling me into new currents and tinting my life a different color after listening.
+I didn’t expect this relatively obscure, flawed, yet charming pop record to be one of those, suddenly pushing up a mountain in the middle of my life, overshadowing everything.

 The music is an aesthetic bullseye; that’s definitely part of the qualification.
-I’m 100% a sucker for moody pop music, and this record is chockablock with punchy drums, snaking bass grooves, plucky guitars, and deep hooks.
+I’m 100% a sucker for moody pop music, and this record is chockablock with punchy beats, snaking grooves, plucky riffs, and deep hooks.
 The sentiment is another.
-It’s certainly not the first album to plumb the depths of vulnerable, high-key, coming-of-age subject matter, but in this case there’s something more—I want to say piercing?—about it.
+It’s certainly not the first album to plumb the depths of vulnerable, high-key, coming-of-age subject matter, but in this case I find something uniquely—I want to say piercing?—about it.
 The vocals are emotive as hell, and the delivery is unexpectedly unguarded.
 I have squirmed in a sort of embarrassment, wondering if an aging Gen X dude has any right to indulge in anything so young, confessional, intimate, and feminine.
 Why am I drawn to this?
 Is it meant for me?
-Should I connect with any this?
+Should I feel a kinship with any this?
 What if I do?
 What if the songs wracked with heartbreak & turmoil are the ones that move me the most?
 What does that say about me?
 How do I deal with the thoughts, feelings, and memories this music dredges up?
-Worse, what will everyone think about me if I really embrace this?
+Worse, what will this strange, sudden obsession look like to everyone else?

 The result was unexpected, but—in retrospect—should have been obvious.
-This is going to sound terribly emo, but the unapologetic catharsis of this album broke through barriers I’d put up for many years to avoid dealing with a whole slew of unpleasant issues.
-It’s as if the music sent my brain back in time, scooping up the emotional intensity of my teenage years and pouring it over all the experiences I’ve had since then.
-I found myself fully immersed in those piercing lyrics, and beginning to reconcile the wash of memories and emotions they released.
-The timing was right, I suppose—the third ingredient to the music’s outsized impact.
-It’s been heavy, but it’s not all bad.
-Gratefully, there are also plenty of surprisingly warm, hopeful, yearning feelings mixed up with the hard stuff.
+This is going to sound terribly emo, but the unapologetic catharsis of this record broke through barriers I’d put up for many years to avoid dealing with a spate of unpleasant issues.
+It’s as if the music sent my brain back in time, scooping up the emotional intensity of my teenage years and pouring it over a lifetime of unresolved feelings & experiences.
+The timing was right, I suppose; the final ingredient to the music’s outsized impact.

 Listening is a pulse oscillating between joy and sadness, bounded by a feeling of being profoundly alive and awake.

 Music is supposed to make you feel something, and this album has the rare distinction of reaching maximum resonance, both musically and emotionally.
 Listening is a pulse oscillating between joy and sadness, bounded by a feeling of being profoundly alive and awake.
-Even now, after weeks of repeated listening, it still isn’t entirely comfortable to listen to, yet it continues to be irresistible and highly satisfying.
+Even now, after weeks of playing on repeat, it still isn’t entirely comfortable to listen to, yet it continues to be irresistible and highly satisfying.
 It’s complicated, as they say.
-Whether done consciously or not, I think that’s largely what this music was written to do—liberate emotions.
-Probably for the songwriter, first and foremost, but here I am, caught in the wake.
-Despite what I feel I was taught by example growing up, emotion shouldn’t be embarrassing.
-I’ve hopefully found lasting freedom in accepting that what moves me may look weird or stupid to other people.
-I’m just too damn old to be concerned with that anymore.
-I love what I love, and there’s nothing anyone can do about it.
+Despite what I was shown growing up, emotion shouldn’t be embarrassing.
+Hopefully, I’ve found some freedom in accepting that what moves me may look weird or stupid to other people, and to not be too concerned with that anymore.

 I guess I’m emo now.